tagion/tagion/bdd/tagion/testbench/services/transcript.md

 *When* the epoch-list and the list of contract are available.

-*When* the transcript services have been executed by the smart-contracts the Recorder produces should be sent to the DART-Services
+*When* the transcript services have been executed by the smart-contracts the produced Recorder should be sent to the DART-Services

 *Then* the Recorder received to DART-Services should be checked that it contains the correct modifications.